Branded Documents

-Branded documents are crucial to businesses at every stage of their journey.
-From pitch decks and screen presentations to printed reports, guidelines and brochures – editorial and typographic design are core skills which enhance impactful storytelling.
+From pitch decks and screen presentations to printed reports, guidelines and brochures – editorial and typographic design are core skills which enhance impactful storytelling, and crucial to businesses at every stage of their journey.

 Clients I have worked with across the years have all had a need for impactful, clear and engaging visual design for their branded marketing documents.
 Whether a templated suite of assets, or one-off designs, the requirement has remained consistently similar across digital and print: helping people tell interesting and emotional stories through editorial design.